datagrok/dialogue/convergence.md

 [glyph-discuss]: http://twistedmatrix.com/cgi-bin/mailman/listinfo/glyph-discuss

 Some blogs allow visitors to comment on the content.
-Similarly, these "vainity mailing lists" can support a comment system: if others are allowed to send mail to the list, any messages sent in reply to a topic message appears in its context when viewed in the HTML archive.
+Similarly, these "vanity mailing lists" can support a comment system: if others are allowed to send mail to the list, any messages sent in reply to a topic message appears in its context when viewed in the HTML archive.

-Vainity lists have something that modern blogs don't have: interoperability with all other forms of e-mail.
+Vanity lists have something that modern blogs don't have: interoperability with all other forms of e-mail.

 ### A glut of incompatible options.